Grace Hopper- The First Lady of Software

 • The first female to receive the “National Medal of Technology” as an individual in 1991.

-Why Hopper Returned to the Navy?
+Why did Hopper return to the Navy?

 In 1966, Hopper retired from the Naval Reserve.
 Her pioneering computer work recalled to active duty.
 At the age of 60, she was remembered to tackle standardizing communication between different computer languages.
 For 19 years, she was there with the Navy.
 In 1986, when she retired from the services, she aged 79 and was a rear admiral.
 She too was the oldest serving officer at that time.